 How Do I Know if I Am Eligible for Library Services?

-If you can not see standard sized print, are unable to hold a book or turn a page, or have a reading disability, you are eligible for library services regardless of age.
+If you cannot see standard sized print, are unable to hold a book or turn a page, or have a reading disability, you may be eligible for library services regardless of age.